albert-ward/qstep1-course/README.md

 # qstep1-course
-Teaching materials for QStep 1 - Political Analysis (Oxford)
+Teaching materials for Political Analysis in R (Oxford)